-Mr. Barney’s representative clients have included Tiffany and Company; Cooper Tire and Rubber Company; the Veolia Environmental companies; Armstrong World Industries, Inc.; Graff Diamonds; Verizon Business Global LLC; HealthNet of the Northeast, Inc.; Valor Equity Partners, L.P.; Skanska USA Building Inc.; ING Real Estate Finance (USA), LLC; Greystone Business Credit; and a variety of private investors and lenders.
-Mr. Barney has also had major involvement in a number of the firm’s substantial trustee/debtor/creditors' committee cases, such as R&S Parts and Service, Inc. d/b/a Strauss Discount Auto; Manhattan Bagel Company, Inc.; Mutual Benefit Overseas, Inc.; DBSI, Inc., Emerson Electric Company; Herman's Sporting Goods, Inc.; and Twin County Grocers, Inc.
+Mr. Barney’s representative clients include The Bank of New York Mellon; Research Cottrell Cooling, Inc. and Hamon Corp; The Unsecured Creditors Committee in the chapter 11 case of R&S Parts and Service, Inc.; Tiffany and Company; Cooper Tire and Rubber Company; the Veolia North America companies; Armstrong Flooring, Inc., Armstrong World Industries, Inc.; Verizon Business Global LLC; HealthNet of the Northeast, Inc.; Valor Equity Partners, L.P.; Skanska USA Building Inc.; ING Real Estate Finance (USA), LLC; Midlantic Bank; First Fidelity Bank; First Union National Bank; and a variety of private investors and lenders.
+Mr. Barney has also had major involvement in a number of the firm’s substantial trustee/debtor/creditors' committee cases, such as Molycorp, Inc.; DBSI, Inc.; Manhattan Bagel Company, Inc.; Mutual Benefit Overseas, Inc.; Emerson Electric Company; Herman's Sporting Goods, Inc.; and Twin County Grocers, Inc.

 Mr. Barney practices in the Superior Court of New Jersey, the United States District and Bankruptcy Courts for the District of New Jersey, the United States Court of Appeals for the Third Circuit, the United States District and Bankruptcy Courts for the Southern and Eastern Districts of New York, as well as the United States Bankruptcy Courts in other states.